ctrohin/jstream/README.md

 # jstreams

-jstreams is a Python library aiming to replicate the Java Streams and Optional functionality, as well as a basic ReactiveX implementation.
+jstreams is a Python library aiming to replicate the following:
+- Java Streams and Optional functionality
+- a basic ReactiveX implementation
+- a minimal replication of Java's vavr.io Try
+- a basic dependency injection container
+- some utility classes for threads as well as JavaScript-like timer and interval functionality

 The library is implemented with type safety in mind.

 ## Installation